alec-bell/aquarium/README.md

 - JavaScript code is in main.js.
 This includes a parser `draw()` for the grammar.
 Variables are defined at the top (generations, sequences, and rotation angles).
 - Definition of the `Fish` class is in `fish.js`.

+## Flocking
+- The movement patterns of the fish are dictated by a flocking algorithm known as Boids Algorithm.

+## L-system Grammar
+- The flora on the floor of the aquarium is produced by an L-system.

 ## L-system Grammar Symbols
 - `F` moves forward 1 unit.
 - `-` rotates the current line clockwise about the z-axis.